Signatures of inhomogeneous dark matter annihilation on 21-cm: Inhomogeneous dark matter annihilation

-The deposition efficiencies $f_\r{ion, DM}$ and $f_\r{heat, DM}$ in Eqs.~(\ref{fdkheif4gfgv1}) and (\ref{fdkheif4gfgv}) describe the fraction of DM injection rate that goes into ionization and heating respectively.
-A systematic derivation of $f_\r{ion, DM}$ and $f_\r{heat, DM}$ can be performed by tracking the electromagnetic cascades of DM annihilation products in IGM, which depends on species and primary energy of DM annihilation product, as well as the IGM ionization and thermal states, redshifts of injection and deposition, etc. For an uniform background, such analysis was performed in Refs.~\cite{Slatyer:2009yq,Slatyer:2012yq,Slatyer:2015kla,Slatyer:2015jla,Liu:2019bbm}.
-Most recently Ref.~\cite{Sun:2023acy} studied energy deposition in inhomogeneous background for DM decay.
-However, tracking particle cascade in an inhomogeneous universe for annihilation process is beyond the scope of this paper.
-While the energy injection rate for decaying DM is directly proportional to simulation cell density~\cite{Sun:2023acy}, for annihilation process the inhomogeneous energy injections are contributed almost entirely by DM inside halos, therefore for annihilating DM such analysis will likely involve scales down to halo size, which is well below the simulation cell size.
-The problem becomes even more complicated when taking into account the feedback from IGM, i.e. DM changes IGM environment, which in turn changes $f_\r{ion, DM}$ and $f_\r{heat, DM}$ and thereby DM deposition itself.
+However, tracking the particle cascade in an inhomogeneous universe for annihilation process is beyond the scope of this paper.
+While the energy injection rate for decaying DM is directly proportional to the simulation cell density~\cite{Sun:2023acy}, for annihilation process the inhomogeneous energy injections are contributed almost entirely by DM inside halos, therefore for annihilating DM such analysis will most likely involve scales down to the halo size, which is well below the simulation cell size.
+The problem becomes even more complicated when taking into account the feedback from the IGM, i.e. DM changes IGM environment, which in turn changes $f_\r{c}$ and thereby DM deposition itself.

+For simplicity here we use the transfer function $\mathcal{T}^\r{s}_\r{c}(z, E, z')$ interpolation table provided in~\cite{Slatyer:2015kla} to track the particle energy deposition process and compute deposition efficiencies.
+For a particle $\r{s}$ injected at redshift $z'$ with energy $E$, $\mathcal{T}^\r{s}_\r{c}(z, E, z')$ gives the fraction of $E$ deposited into channel $\r{c}$ within unit $\ln a$ time step around redshift $z$.
+It can be shown analytically~\cite{Slatyer:2012yq,Cang:2021owu,Lopez-Honorez:2013cua} that for a generic particle injection process, the relevant energy deposition $\left[\rd E/\rd V \rd t\right]_\r{dep, c}$ is given by, \be